hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:code -->

 <!-- wp:paragraph -->

-<p>The following script cleans the text messages in our dataset:</p>
+The following script cleans the text messages in our dataset:

 <!-- /wp:paragraph -->

 <!-- wp:code -->